 - Taste: oily & body, water helps the sharpness

-- Comments: A solid, if generic, bourbon
+- Comments: A solid, shippable bourbon

 Jefferson’s Reserve Pritchard Hill Cabernet Cask Finished

-- blended, finished in wine
+Blended, finished in wine

 - Nose: plum, higher alcohol